ritza-co/CodeCapsules/Docs/DomainDocs.md

 ## Glossary of Terms & Concepts

+Here is a list of defined terms and concepts used throughout this article.
+Divided into three sections, here you'll find definitions for: structures related to URLs, DNS records, and information related to HTTP.

+### Makeup of a URL
 ![images](images/url-makeup.png)

 - **Uniform Resource Locator (URL)**: In the above image, `www.example.com` is the URL.
 A URL is a combination of three different aspects of a domain: A subdomain, second-level domain, and a top-level domain.